-Wellcome Trust Centres are an important part of how we advance ideas.
+Wellcome Centres are an important part of how we advance ideas.

-They give groups of world-class researchers funding for the shared facilities, collaborative and training activities they need to deliver world-leading research and high-impact translation.
-All Centres have a clear research goal, strong leadership and a dynamic research and cultural environment that makes them highly productive.
+They give groups of world-class researchers funding for the shared facilities and collaborative and training activities they need to deliver world-leading research and high-impact translation.
+All centres have a clear research goal, strong leadership and a dynamic research and cultural environment that makes them highly productive.
 Centres also actively engage the public with their research.

 How centres are organised

 Centres have a Director, who drives and oversees the research vision.

 Research groups in centres are led by senior leaders, who hold substantial research funding and are often a Wellcome Fellow or Investigator.
 There are also early-career group leaders and training programmes to nurture talented junior researchers.

 There are 15 Wellcome Centres.

 Wellcome Centre for Anti-Infectives Research (University of Dundee)